gmagnotta/workshops/hello-jboss/README.md

 If not already available, deploy an AMQ Broker and then create an user dedicated to this JavaEE application

+If not already available, deploy SSO and then create a realm for this JavaEE application.

 Customize the variables in playbook_hello-jboss_pipeline.yaml to reflect the environment (username, passwords, urls, etc)

 Run ansible playbook playbook_hello-jboss_pipeline.yaml